kyma-project/btp-manager/docs/user/02-10-usage.md

 btpoperator          Ready
 ```

-## Deploy an SAP BTP service in your Kyma cluster
+## Deploy an SAP BTP Service in Your Kyma Cluster

 After successfully installing your Secret, you can create a ServiceInstance and a ServiceBinding.